prototypefund/Digital_Bargeld-docs/api-exchange.rst

       merchant_pub?: EddsaPublicKey;

       // date when the operation was made.
-      // Only for "DEPOSIT" operations.
+      // Only for "DEPOSIT", "PAYBACK", "OLD-COIN-PAYBACK" and
+      // "PAYBACK-REFRESH" operations.
       timestamp?: Timestamp;

       // date until which the merchant can issue a refund to the customer via the
       // exchange, possibly zero if refunds are not allowed.
 Only for "DEPOSIT" operations. refund_deadline?: Timestamp;

-      // Signature by the coin, only present if `type` is "DEPOSIT" or "MELT". coin_sig?: EddsaSignature;
+      // Signature by the coin, only present if `type` is "DEPOSIT" or "MELT" coin_sig?: EddsaSignature;

       // Deposit fee in case of type "MELT".
       melt_fee: Amount;

-      // Commitment from the melt operation.
+      // Commitment from the melt operation, only for "MELT". rc?: TALER_RefreshCommitmentP;
-      rc: TALER_RefreshCommitmentP;

-      // Hash of the bank account from where we received the funds.
+      // Hash of the bank account from where we received the funds,
-      h_wire: HashCode;
+      // only present if `type` is "DEPOSIT" h_wire?: HashCode;

-      // Deposit fee in case of type "REFUND".
+      // Deposit fee in case of type "REFUND". refund_fee?: Amount;
-      refund_fee: Amount;

       // Hash over the proposal data of the contract that
       // is being paid (if type is "DEPOSIT") or refunded (if